ALittlePatate/DevourClient/README.md

 0. Clone the repository
 1. Install MelonLoader (see [Installation](https://github.com/ALittlePatate/DevourClient#installation))
+2. Start your game.
+A cmd should appear, don't close it, MelonLoader is installing and decompiling Devour's game assemblies.
+3. Wait for the process to finish, once it's done close the game.
-2. Open the solution file in Visual Studio (i used 2019, i don't know about the compatibility with the other versions)
+4. Open the solution file in Visual Studio (i used 2019, i don't know about the compatibility with the other versions)
-3. Go to : Project --> Add a reference --> Browse --> Click on the browse button in the down right corner of the window.
+5. Go to : Project --> Add a reference --> Browse --> Click on the browse button in the down right corner of the window.
-4. Add those files :
+6. Add those files :
 * `C:\Program Files (x86)\Steam\steamapps\common\Devour\MelonLoader\MelonLoader.dll`
 * `C:\Program Files (x86)\Steam\steamapps\common\Devour\MelonLoader\0Harmony.dll`
 * `C:\Program Files (x86)\Steam\steamapps\common\Devour\MelonLoader\Managed\UnityEngine.IMGUIModule.dll`